Molmenti & Celot

 With the cousins in business together, they agreed to steer away from the flooded market of sweet and sickly flavours that dominated the region’s offering.
 Attempting to differ from the commercial wines, they have developed a fresh, extremely light and extra dry style.
 This is made possible by the very specific location of their vineyards, on a hilly corner of Friuli, at relatively high altitude, with cold morning winds, large pebbled soils with mineral deposits accumulated over centuries of flooding from the Meduna, Cellina, and Tagliamento rivers, and favourable climate moderated by the nearby Adriatic Sea.

-The minerality of the terroir together with the sharp day-night temperature amplitude make up for the ideal setting to make structured, lean wines that aptly capture the founders winning spirit and drive to succeed.
-As far as sustainability, these wines are not organically certified, however organic farming is practiced with minimal intervention wherever possible.
+The minerality of the terroir together with the sharp day-night temperature amplitude shape the ideal setting to make structured, lean wines that aptly capture the founders winning spirit and drive to succeed.
+While Molmenti & Celot’s wines are not organically certified, organic farming is practiced with minimal intervention wherever possible.